QUARK-framework/QUARK/docs/developer.rst

 So for example we have an `Optimization` class, that specifies the requirements for an optimization application.
 This `Optimization` class inherits the requirements from the more general `Application` class.

+Every class also needs to implement the `get_requirements` method, where one specifies which imports are used by this class and which version.
+This is needed to provide the user the information which packages need to be installed.

 Adding a new Class for an existing Module Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~